Blatná Castle: 15th century: Gothic renovations

 In 1403, following the extinction of the male line of the Bavor family, Blatná Castle passed to their relatives, the Rožmitál family.
 Under the ownership of Jan of Rožmitál, the castle underwent substantial renovations, transitioning into a Gothic residence.
 One of the most prominent additions during this period was the distinctive fortified entrance tower.
 Throughout the Hussite Wars, the castle remained under Rožmitál control.

 After Jan's death in 1430, his sons Protiva and Jaroslav Lev of Rožmitál inherited the estate.
 Jaroslav Lev, who later became Lord Chamberlain of the Kingdom of Bohemia, is best known for leading a diplomatic delegation of forty Bohemian nobles across European courts between 1465 and 1467 in a mission to foster peace in Bohemia.
 Inspired by the art and architecture seen on his travels, Jaroslav Lev commissioned further Gothic enhancements to Blatná Castle.
 These include an angled doorway and a Gothic chapel.
 His private study, located at the top of the entrance tower, was adorned with frescoes, some of which are still preserved today.

 In 1508, Jaroslav's son, Zdeněk Lev of Rožmitál, commissioned the construction of the Rejt Palace, a three-storey Renaissance wing designed by the royal architect Benedikt Rejt.
-Rejt previously worked on Vladislav Hall at Prague Castle and St. Barbara's Church in Kutná Hora as part of the King's Service.
+Rejt had previously worked on Vladislav Hall at Prague Castle and St. Barbara's Church in Kutná Hora as part of the King's Service.